rememberSoftwares/yacana/docs/README.md

 ### Testing Yacana and Ollama's interaction

 This framework is not meant for basic roleplay.
 However, for people starting their journey in the realm of AI and for debugging purposes, we added a simple chat system.
-Add this line to test it :
+Add this new line to test it :
 ```python
 agent1.simple_chat()
 ```